LosD/homepage/_docs/serverless-errors/a-version-for-this-lambda-function-exists.md

 #### Solution

 Most likely, this is an issue with your code.
+Changes that indirectly affect the code, like changing how environment variables are set (e.g. when moving to Seed secrets), can also cause this.

 A one time workaround for this issue is to make a dummy change in a function's code and deploy again.